project-error/projecterror.dev/docs/npwd/Roadmap.md

   - This includes any sort of variations to this that are focused on music or copyrighted material.
 - Job Whitelisting
   - Heavily dependent on framework integration.
-- Default Phone Contacts
-  - We plan to handle this with our exposed events for calling/messaging so server owners can do their own things.
-There won't be any default contacts.
 - Radio App
   - Not within the current scope of the phone.
 Use an actual radio resource.
 - Support For Other Voips